gitxandert/audio_decoder/README.md

 ## Dependencies

 One of the goals of this project is to realize as many features as possible with as few dependencies as possible.
-It currently only uses the `alsa` and `libc` crates for interaction with OS audio and terminal internals.
+It currently only uses the `alsa-sys` and `libc` crates for interaction with OS audio and terminal internals.

 ## Modules